MicrosoftDocs/win32/desktop-src/Msi/subject-summary.md

-﻿---
+---
-Description: 'The value of the Subject Summary property conveys the name of the product, transform, or patch that is installed by the package.' ms.assetid: 'fb08a240-db30-477f-8dc0-701156d73cfc'
+Description: The value of the Subject Summary property conveys the name of the product, transform, or patch that is installed by the package. ms.assetid: fb08a240-db30-477f-8dc0-701156d73cfc
-title: Subject Summary property
+title: Subject Summary property ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Subject Summary property